yji0728/UI-TARS/README.md

 python -m vllm.entrypoints.openai.api_server --served-model-name ui-tars --model <path to your model>
 ```

-Then you can use the chat API as below with the gui prompt (choose from mobile or computer) and base64-encoded local images (see [OpenAI API protocol document](https://platform.openai.com/docs/guides/vision/uploading-base-64-encoded-images) for more details):
+Then you can use the chat API as below with the gui prompt (choose from mobile or computer) and base64-encoded local images (see [OpenAI API protocol document](https://platform.openai.com/docs/guides/vision/uploading-base-64-encoded-images) for more details), you can also use it in [UI-TARS-desktop](https://github.com/bytedance/UI-TARS-desktop):
 ```python
 import base64
 from openai import OpenAI